-- " If the chain tension does not meet the specification: - Adjust the chain tension. (@ p.
-125) - Remove the rear of the motorcycle from the lifting gear. (■ p.
-113)
+- " If the chain tension does not meet the specification: - Remove the rear of the motorcycle from the lifting gear. p.
+116)

 12.13 Adjusting the chain tension

 Danger of accidents Incorrect chain tension damages components and results in accidents.

 If the chain is tensioned too much, the chain, engine sprocket, rear sprocket, transmission and rear wheel bearings wear more quickly.
 Some components may break if overloaded.